How Much RAM Do You Need for Music Production?

 A note on Macs vs Windows

 On most Windows laptops and desktops you can add RAM later, so starting at 16GB and upgrading is realistic.
 On Apple silicon Macs, memory is built in and cannot be upgraded after purchase, so choose carefully up front — this is one of the key trade-offs we cover in the laptop buying guide.
+There is one nuance worth knowing: Apple silicon uses a unified memory architecture, where the processor and graphics share the same pool, and it manages memory efficiently — so a given amount of RAM on those machines often stretches a little further than the same figure on an older system.
+It still cannot create memory out of nothing, so size for your real projects rather than relying on it.
 For a full shopping list of what surrounds your computer, see the home studio gear checklist, and if you are building cheaply, the budget studio build guide shows where memory ranks against other spending.

 Frequently asked questions